NOTE: This is an optional bonus section. You do not need to read it, but if you're interested in digging deeper, this is for you.

 • Bash is everywhere:

-• Bash is the default shell on most Linux distributions (Ubuntu, RedHat, Arch, etc.)
+• Bash is the default shell on all major Linux distributions (RedHat, Debian, etc), and most other distributions

 • It automates common sysadmin tasks (backups, log analysis, deployments)